Iran’s Revolutionary Guard leader warns US: ‘Finger is on the trigger’

 A US Navy official said on Thursday that the aircraft carrier USS Abraham Lincoln and other warships travelling with it are in the Indian Ocean.

-Mr Trump also mentioned the multiple rounds of talks American officials had with Iran over its nuclear program before Israel launched a 12-day war against the Islamic Republic in June, which also saw US warplanes bomb Iranian nuclear sites.
+Mr Trump also mentioned the multiple rounds of talks American officials had with Iran over its nuclear programme before Israel launched a 12-day war against the Islamic Republic in June, which also saw US warplanes bomb Iranian nuclear sites.

 He threatened Iran with military action that would make earlier American strikes against Iranian uranium enrichment sites “look like peanuts”.